 Tight integration between CRM and Outlook ensures that all teams can manage emails, schedule appointments, capture customer discussions and much more within a familiar interface.

-With Microsoft Dynamics and Outlook you can:
+With Dynamics 365 and Outlook you can:

 - Automatically link Outlook emails to associated CRM records including contacts and opportunities